-A: If you are awarded a grant, you will be notified in the second half of April and given instructions on how to arrange for transferring funds from BOS Canada.
+A: If you are awarded a grant, you will be notified in early June and given instructions on how to arrange for transferring funds from BOS Canada.
 Before we transfer the funds we will ask you to submit proof that all necessary permits have been acquired.
-It may take up to two weeks to complete the transfer process.
-Typically, the funds will be transferred in installments; the first installment will be transferred as soon as we have received all the necessary documentation, and the subsequent installment(s) will be submitted after receiving a progress report accounting for how the previous installment(s) were used.
+It typically takes up to two weeks to complete the transfer process.
+Typically, funds are transferred in installments; the first as soon as all documents we need have been received, and later installment(s) as an interim report has been submitted to us accounting for progress to date and how previous installment(s) were used.

 Q: What kinds of expenses will BOS Canada Conservation Grants fund, or not fund?

 A: In general, BOS Canada likes to see funds used for local employee salaries and support, research supplies, educational material, local travel, reasonable research fees, and lab fees for samples collected in the field.
 BOS Canada will not fund overhead to institutions or salaries for principal researchers.

 Q: Can BOS Canada Conservation Grants be used for orangutan censuses?

 A: If census work will clearly benefit orangutan conservation, it is eligible for a BOS Canada conservation grant.
 Note that just conducting a census is not enough: you must show how the census will contribute to conservation.